 Don’t Start With A Phone Call

 Do not begin your communication with a coach with a phone call.
 Unlike a letter, a call leaves no physical record.
-Remember, CaptainU Recruiting is about doing the coach’s work for him.
-Present him with a written outline of your qualifications.
-Don’t make him write out the transcript of an introductory phone conversation—he probably won’t anyway.
-In fact, he’s likely to ask you to send him a cover letter and recruiting profile.
+Remember, CaptainU Recruiting is about doing the coach’s work for them.
+Present a written outline of your qualifications.
+Don’t make the coach write out the transcript of an introductory phone conversation—they probably won’t do so anyway.
+In fact, they are likely to ask you to send a cover letter and recruiting profile.

 Write your Own Letter